garybgenett/gary-os/README.md

   | [\_packages]               | Final package list, including sizes and markers for what is installed versus packaged for the build.
   | [\_commit]                 | Solely for author tracking.
 Records commit IDs for each of the repositories relevant to the building of GaryOS.
   | **Key directories:**       |
-  | [linux]                    | Archive of Linux kernel configuration files.
+  | [linux/]                   | Archive of Linux kernel configuration files.
-  | [gentoo]                   | Entirety of the Funtoo configuration, including the scripts used to build and manage installations.
+  | [gentoo/]                  | Entirety of the Funtoo configuration, including the scripts used to build and manage installations.
-  | [gentoo/overlay]           | Funtoo overlay directory.
+  | [gentoo/overlay/]          | Funtoo overlay directory.
 Used very sparingly, and mostly for fixing broken packages.
-  | [scripts]                  | Ancillary scripts relevant to GaryOS, such as "[scripts/grub.sh]".
+  | [scripts/]                 | Ancillary scripts relevant to GaryOS, such as "[scripts/grub.sh]".
-  | [artifacts/files]          | Storage for files used in the initramfs build.
+  | [artifacts/files/]         | Storage for files used in the initramfs build.
-  | [artifacts/patches]        | Archive of patch files for preparing initramfs images.
+  | [artifacts/patches/]       | Archive of patch files for preparing initramfs images.
-  | [artifacts/images]         | Icons, screenshots and the like.
+  | [artifacts/images/]        | Icons, screenshots and the like.
-  | [artifacts/archive]        | Stash space for files which don't fit elsewhere, including snapshots of [References] items.
+  | [artifacts/archive/]       | Stash space for files which don't fit elsewhere, including snapshots of [References] items.
   | **Core files:**            |
   | [.bashrc]                  | Custom Bash configuration file.
 Included as an essential scripting library.
   | [scripts/grub.sh]          | Generates the [Grub] archive, which contains BIOS and EFI rescue bootloaders, along with a prepared disk image.